This article explains what the Core Web Vitals are, how you can measure and optimize them, and how they impact SEO and user experience.

 The CLS should be as low as possible, ideally under 0.1.

-You can find the Core Web Vitals in the PageSpeed Insights report.
+Core Web Vitals data on PageSpeed Insights

 Field data has been collected by Google from real users accessing your page.
 If your website doesn't get much traffic you might not get any data here, or see data aggregated across your entire website.